Phonak Roger Troubleshooting

 Press and hold the ‘Connect’ button on the transmitter and hold it close to the receiver (within 10cm / 4 inch).
-After a couple of seconds the light on the transmitter will turn solid green for a couple of seconds before returning to a slow flashing white or green light.
+After a couple of seconds the light on the transmitter will turn solid green for a couple of seconds before returning to a slow flashing green light.
 Repeat for each receiver you wish to pair.

 Sometimes a bluetooth or wifi connection in close proximity to the transmitter and receivers you are trying to pair will interfere with the bonding process, try moving away from any sources that might be causing the problem, such as a bluetooth mobile phone or wifi router.

 It is quite easy to think you have turned your Roger device off and not realise that you have muted it instead, or that it actually isn’t turned off at all and still actively working and discharging its internal battery.
 We recommend regardless that on day of use you put your Roger device on charge first thing so it will be there for you when you need it!

-To unpair all transmitters and receivers from your lead transmitter (usually a Roger Pen) press and keep holding the ‘Connect’ key for around 10 seconds until after the light turns solid red, all transmitters and receivers paired will be disconnected.
+To unpair all transmitters and receivers from your lead transmitter press and keep holding the ‘Connect’ key for around 10 seconds until after the light turns solid orange, all transmitters and receivers paired will be disconnected.